teuben/ACOM/README.md

 # ACOM
-ASCL Code of the Month
+ASCL Code of the Month - or something like a month.
+This is a test release to see how we will structure this project.